-Technical Project Planning - The U.S. Army Corps of Engineers developed the technical project planning process to improve project planning activities associated with the Military Munitions Response Program.
+Technical Project Planning - USACE developed the technical project planning process to improve project planning activities associated with the Military Munitions Response Program.
 This process is initiated at the start of the project and continues through the project life cycle, helping to ensure that the requisite type, quality, and quantity of data are obtained to satisfy project objectives that lead to informed decisions and site closeout.